Sandalorian/vagrant_machines/ActiveDirectory/Windows-2016-std/README.md

 # Vagrant Machine: Active Directory: Windows Server 2016 Standard

 This machine was designed to quickly setup AD/ LADP or Kerberos when troubleshooting Alfresco Content Service issues.
-This is why you will find the OU's that are created have the names `Alfresco Users` and `Alfresco Groups`
+This is why you will find the OU's that are created have the names `Alfresco-Users` and `Alfresco-Groups`

 Vagrant is used to provision AD and a few test users.